MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

 > [!NOTE]
 >  If you work with a long list of guides, you can use the holographic keyboard to quickly find the right guide.
 Select the

-## Open a guide in an earlier version of Dynamics 365 Guides
+## Find and open a guide in an earlier version

 1. Add first step here.